dbeniamine/vim-mail/README.markdown

 ### Redaction

-+   **Easy spelllang switch**
+####   Cursor initial position

+By default vim-mail place your cursor at the beginning of the mail (right after the headers) adds a blank line and switch to insert mode.
+This behavior can be modified through a series of flags:

+The available flags are:

+    i : insert mode
+    o : Add new line after cursor
+    O : Add new line before cursor
+    A : Place cursor at the end of the line
+    W : Start on second word (a.k.a first address of field / word of subject) t : top (Right after headers)
+    b : Bottom (After last message)
+    F : From field
+    T : To field
+    C : Cc field
+    B : Bcc field
+    S : Subject field

+Adding the following line to your vimrc will make you start at the end of the subject line:

+    let g:VimMailStartFlags="SAi"

+Or if you want to start at the end of the mail:

+    let g:VimMailStartFlags="boi"

+#### Easy spelllang switch

 While writing mails, I often need to do switch the spell lang which can be annoying, so this plugin provide an easy way to do it.
 Just type:

     <LocalLeader>l

 and the plugin will switch the spelllang using a list of allowed languages.
 If the current spellang is the last allowed, it will disable spell, hit

     <LocalLeader>l

 once more and you will restart with the first lang.
 You can set the list of allowed langs in your vimrc:

     let g:VimSpellLangs=['fr', 'en', 'sp']

-    The default allowed langs are  french, english This will work for any filetype as it can be usefull for many other kind of files.
+The default allowed langs are  french, english
+This will work for any filetype as it can be usefull for many other kind of files.

-+   Start at the end of the headers

-    If you use the edit_headers option from mutt (which I recommend), you have to put your cursor manually at the end of the headers before writing your mail.
-This script will automatically put your cursor at the first empty line of the file.

-    If you don't like that add the following to your vimrc:

-        let g:VimMailStartOnTop=1

-+   Messages folds
+#### Messages folds

 A folding method which allows you to open are close the messages of the conversation is provided.

 If you do not want to use it, add the following line to your vimrc:

     let g:VimMailDoNotFold=1

 ### Quick in-mail navigation

 With this plugin, you can easily navigate through the different par of the mail using the following commands:

-+   **Headers**
+#### Headers

 Go to the From field:

     <LocalLeader>f

 Go to the Bcc field:

     <LocalLeader>b

 Go to the Cc field:

     <LocalLeader>c

 Go to the SUbject field:

     <LocalLeader>s

 Go to the Reply-To field:

     <LocalLeader>R

 Go to the Reply-To field:

     <LocalLeader>t

-+   **Conversation**
+#### Conversation

 Go to the first line (after headers):

     <LocalLeader>B

 Go to the first line after the conversation:

     <LocalLeader>E

 Go to the first message of the conversation:

     <LocalLeader>r

 Go to the second message of the conversation:

     <LocalLeader>r2

 Go to the third message of the conversation:

     <LocalLeader>r3

 Go to the fourth message of the conversation:

     <LocalLeader>r4

 Go to your signature:

     <LocalLeader>S

 ### Launch mail client